Nicolas Schöffer: Cybernetic city

-In Schöffer’s city cybernetics is the pinnacle of democracy: all controls, all regulations are always carried out through the actions of the majority.
+In Schöffer's city cybernetics is the pinnacle of democracy: all controls, all regulations are always carried out through the actions of the majority.
 From the moment there is a majority to express a wish in a cybernetic city, that majority can immediately interpret their wishes and turn them into reality.

-Schöffer saw the city as a relief, which is to be artistically designed in such a way that the parts are in a harmonious relationship to one another.
+Schöffer saw the city as a relief, to be artistically designed in such a way that the parts are in a harmonious relationship to one another.
 He planned a vertical city for work with high-rise buildings: a cybernetic control centre, administrative centres, a university and office buildings.
 In contrast to the existing real cities this part of the cybernetic city is not dense.
 There are vast areas between the buildings.

 The residential areas of the cybernetic city are dominated by horizontality.
 The ribbon-like blocks of flats on pilots could be adapted to all kind of terrains.
 Schöffer imagined both the automatic distribution system for consumer goods and the car traffic underground.

 Schöffer supposed that people will have more free time thanks to automation and cybernetic control, which is why the satisfaction of leisure demands played a central role in the planning of the cybernetic city.
 He planned a separate district for leisure but also every residential and working district in the cybernetic city had a smaller local leisure centre to avoid unnecessary traffic and waste of time.

 Main feature of the leisure district was a Center Loisir Sexuel, a leisure centre dedicated to sexuality.
 In sharp contrast to a traditional brothel like Claude-Nicolas Ledoux's Oikema, it was a building dedicated to free love on equal terms.
 This type of building was an expression of the new conception of sexuality and relationship between the two sexes that resulted from the sexual revolution.

 The Spatiodynamic Theatre is another special building designed by Schöffer for the leisure district.
-It is a cybernetic theatre where the spectacle has no beginning and no end, but is continuous according to the audience's feedback.
-One could compare the Spatiodynamic Theatre with today's shopping and entertainment complexes.
+It is a cybernetic theatre where the spectacle has no beginning or end, but evolves continuously according to the audience's feedback.
+One could compare the spatiodynamic theatre with contemporary shopping and entertainment complexes.